Local booksellers brace themselves for the opening of the Amazon Store

 In the coming months, Chicago's independent bookshops plan to work together on events to emphasize that, unlike Amazon, they build communities, not just sell things.
 The one existing Amazon Store in Seattle, for instance, does not appear to host readings or any other gatherings.

 Hollenbeck takes some comfort in her store's long history.
-"When Borders opened its store in Uptown in 2005," she says, "there was huge distress in the community and we were worried it would have a negative affect on our sales."
+"When Borders opened its store in Uptown in 2005," she says, "there was huge distress in the community and we were worried it would have a negative effect on our sales."
 But Borders closed in 2011.
 "And eleven years later," Hollenbeck continues, "we're still here, surviving and thriving."